-The Board currently consists of six Non-Executive Directors plus the Chief Executive and the Finance Director, providing a balance of skills and experience appropriate for the requirements of the business.
 The Board is satisfied that in terms of independence of character, judgement and robustness of challenge to the Society's Management, each Non-Executive Director is considered independent.
 Factors taken into account when assessing independence include length of service, material business relationships and whether the Director has recently been an employee of the Society.